Work90210/flutter-weather/README.md

 A weather application built using flutter.

-The application is built using the latest flutter version (v3.3.0)
+The application is built using a older flutter version (v3.3.0)